Stop press ... you should have received your personalised letter in March

 Our aim is to get all residents using the weekly recycling service effectively to its maximum potential – an average sized household should really have very little rubbish left if they use the recycling service to its full potential including recycling their food waste.
 There will be very few places where the small amount of rubbish remaining can’t be stored for a collection every other week, if the recycling services are fully used.

-This depends on whether you have been allocated a wheeled bin or re-useable rubbish bag in your letter.
+This depends on whether you have been allocated a wheeled bin or re-usable rubbish bag in your letter.
 If we give you a wheeled bin then we would like you to use it.
 We won’t be able to routinely empty different types of bins.
 Our vehicles will be fitted with bin lifts specifically designed to lift wheeled bins to make our collections more safe and efficient.

-If we give you a re-useable rubbish bag you could continue to use your dustbin for rubbish.
+If we give you a re-usable rubbish bag you could continue to use your dustbin for rubbish.
 If your dustbin is already doing a good job at stopping the spread of litter then great.
 But you must bag and tie it within a black plastic sack so our crew can lift bags out.
 We will only empty one dustbin per household though, as we want you to recycle as much of your waste as possible.
 If you do this there should only be a small amount left to put in your dustbin.

 You can put loose waste in your wheeled bin.
 If you have a re-usable rubbish bag please tie up your black plastic sacks or carrier bags you usually use for your rubbish, and place these in the re-usable rubbish bag.
 If you put loose rubbish in your re-usable rubbish bag we won’t be able to collect it.